ExitValue.ai

 The top of the range (~6x) requires:

-• Diversified backlog (no single project >15% of revenue)
+• Diversified backlog (no single project >a percent-of-revenue figure)

 • EMR below 0.85 (below-average loss history = cheaper insurance)